aneasystone/github-trending/README.md

 ## Html

+* 【2023-10-19】[c4coderandcreator / Flavour-Fusion](https://github.com/c4coderandcreator/Flavour-Fusion) - "Flavour Fusion : Real World Project".
+It has all the necessary features required for a Food website.
+* 【2023-10-19】[bradtraversy / saas-landing-page](https://github.com/bradtraversy/saas-landing-page) - Simple landing page for a SaaS
+* 【2023-10-19】[orcas-lab / hope-you-never-need-it](https://github.com/orcas-lab/hope-you-never-need-it) - An emergency booklet, I hope you will never use it
 * 【2023-10-18】[CHAYA41182 / support-israel-banner](https://github.com/CHAYA41182/support-israel-banner) - Simply setup banner for websites to show support for Israelis.
 * 【2023-10-18】[tecky708 / app](https://github.com/tecky708/app) -
 * 【2023-10-16】[hackbysarthak03 / Hacktoberfest2023](https://github.com/hackbysarthak03/Hacktoberfest2023) - A Webpage for your valuable contribution to Hacktoberfest 2023!